Individual Health Identifier (IHI)

 An Individual Health Identifier (IHI) is a number that safely identifies a person who has used, is using or may use a health or social care service in Ireland.
 The provision of an IHI for individuals was identified as a key enabler for “eHealth Strategy for Ireland December 2013”.
-The IHI number will be used to safely identify the individual and enable the linking of their correct health records from different systems to give a complete medical history.
+The IHI number will be used to safely identify the individual and enable the linking of their correct health records from different health systems to give a complete medical history.

 •Health Service Provider Identifiers (Practitioners and Organisations)

 The IHI Dataset is outlined in the Health Identifiers Act 2014 as follows (a copy of the Legislation can be downloaded from the Oireachtas Website):

 - IHI number

 - date of birth